Storming of the Bastille: Demolition of Bastille

 Although there were arguments that the Bastille should be preserved as a monument to liberation or as a depot for the new National Guard, the Permanent Committee of Municipal Electors at the Paris Town Hall gave the construction entrepreneur Pierre-François Palloy the commission of disassembling the building.
 Palloy commenced work immediately, employing about 1,000 workers.
-The demolition of the fortress itself, the melting down of its clock portraying chained prisoners, and the breaking up of four statues were all carried out within five months.
+The demolition of the fortress, the melting down of its clock portraying chained prisoners, and the breaking up of four statues were all carried out within five months.

-In 1790, Lafayette gave the wrought-iron, one-pound and three-ounce key to the Bastille to U.S. President George Washington.
+In 1790, Lafayette gave the key to the Bastille—weighing one pound three ounces—to U.S. President George Washington.
 Washington displayed it prominently at government facilities and events in New York and in Philadelphia until shortly before his retirement in 1797.
 The key remains on display at Washington's residence of Mount Vernon.

-Palloy also took bricks from the Bastille and had them carved into replicas of the fortress, which he sold, along with medals allegedly made from the chains of prisoners.
+Palloy took bricks from the Bastille and had them carved into replicas of the fortress, which he sold, along with medals allegedly made from the chains of prisoners.
 Pieces of stone from the structure were sent to every district in France, and some have been located.
 Various other pieces of the Bastille also survive, including stones used to build the Pont de la Concorde bridge over the Seine, and one of the towers, which was found buried in 1899 and is now at Square Henri-Galli in Paris, as well as the clock bells and pulley system, which are now in the Musée d’Art Campanaire.
 The building itself is outlined in brick on the location where it once stood, as is the moat in the Paris Metro stop below it, where a piece of the foundation is also on display.

+In popular media

+A Tale of Two Cities, the 1859 novel by Charles Dickens, dramatizes the Bastille storming in "Book The Second - the Golden Thread," Chapter 21, “Echoing Footsteps” (“Seven prisoners released, seven gory heads on pikes, the keys of the accursed fortress of the eight strong towers, some discovered letters and other memorials of prisoners of old time, long dead of broken hearts, - such, and such - like, the loudly echoing footsteps of Saint Antoine escort through the Paris streets in mid-July, one thousand seven hunderd and eighty-nine.”)

+La Révolution française, a 1989 French film dramatizes the storming in Part I. One Nation, One King, a 2018 French film dramatizes the storming.